tejarsha1/delivery-route-optimizer/README.md

 ## Algorithm Used

-The project uses :contentReference[oaicite:0]{index=0} to compute shortest paths in a weighted graph.
+The project uses Dijkstra’s Algorithm to compute shortest paths in a weighted graph.

 ### Graph Representation